What is a secured loan against a property, and how do they work? This guide explores everything you need to know.

 That said, if your low credit rating is the result of minor credit issues such as late or missed payments or minor defaults, a specialist bad credit lender won’t have a problem approving you for a secured homeowner loan.

-However, it might be harder to qualify with major credit issues such as a bankruptcy filing in the last year or if your credit report reveals that you have a county court judgement (CCJ) against you.
+However, it might be harder to qualify with major credit issues such as a bankruptcy filing in the last year or if your credit report reveals that you have a county court judgment (CCJ) against you.

 Other than that, provided you have a property or home equity you can use as collateral and a regular source of business or employment income, you should have no problem securing a homeowner loan, even with bad credit.